 - The treatment protocol and the individual’s response may vary from one person to another, leading to a different recovery duration.

-- Be sure before you settle a case, even for an inadequate amount, the insurer will ask that you sign a waiver saying you will no longer hold them liable for your injuries.
+- Be sure before you settle a case, even for an inadequate amount.
+The insurer will ask that you sign a waiver saying you will no longer hold them liable for your injuries.
 Once you do that, what you receive from the insurance company is all you will get.
 This will prevent any further compensation even if you need further treatment.

-It is important to note that no one can foresee what will happen physically after a slip and fall accident.
+It is important to note that no one can foresee what will happen physically after a trip and fall accident.
 Sometimes, the extent of the injury does not show up for days or even months after the fall.
 The need for surgery is not always predictable at the time of the injury nor is the person’s response to treatment.
-Although it is human nature to want to put the entire thing behind you and move on, if you do that before everything is known, you may severely short change yourself.
+Although it is human nature to want to put the entire thing behind you and move on, if you do that before everything is known, you may severely shortchange yourself.